5 Steps in the Engagement Recovery Playbook to Rebuild Team Spirit After Organizational Trauma

 Takeaway: Predictive tools make HR proactive instead of reactive.
 They help identify opportunities to re-engage and rebuild loyalty before it’s too late, while also highlighting potential risks.

-5. Reinforce Long-Term Commitment Through Continuous Recognition and Belonging
+5. Sustain Team Building Through Continuous Recognition and Belonging

 Challenge: